LSE Old Building

 Are the specialist disability staff in the team able to offer a personalised, bespoke response to a student’s needs?
 Where possible, is continuity provided for the student in meeting the same Disability Adviser and/or mentor so the student can get to know them over time?

-When you meet with an adviser they will talk you through the various ways in which the School can provide support and adjustments to your studies, for example we can create an Inclusion Plan (IP) to ensure that staff are aware of your circumstances and can make adjustments as needed.
+When you meet with an adviser they will talk you through the various ways in which the School can provide support and adjustments to your studies, for example we can create My Adjustments (MA's) to ensure that staff are aware of your circumstances and can make adjustments as needed.
 Such as providing teaching materials in advance, giving directed reading lists or allowing for extended library loans.
-IPs are created in collaboration with you, and will be discussed in detail with your adviser at your first appointment.
+MAs are created in collaboration with you, and will be discussed in detail with your adviser at your first appointment.

 One to one mentoring support